Gibberlings3/transitions/README.md

 	- Update Inn rumors
 	- Polish how the NPCs flee the Iron Throne HQ
-Updated bhaal-spawn powers (mind shield and charm creature) Scrolling text to cut scene before dream movie starts or after it ends with narration Group reactions to new dream
+Updated bhaal-spawn powers (mind shield and charm creature) Use scrolling text box mechanism before dream movie starts or after it ends with narration Add group reactions to new dream
-Access to a palace physician/cleric
+Allow access to a palace physician/cleric (Fenster?)
-Conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.
+Have a conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.
-Duke Eltan romance
+Add a romance with Duke Eltan
-A house across from the Flaming Fist HQ for Eltan to offer as a reward Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
+Add a house across from the Flaming Fist HQ for Eltan to offer as a reward Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
 Distribute group's possessions from the end of SoD to stores in Athkatla Make sure new bhaal-spawn powers are removed during BG2 and all are added back in at the end